 How is the emergence of climate change transforming markets?
 And how can we understand the novel configurations of public and private sector actors and finance emerging in anticipation of climate change?
-The intersections of political ecology, science and technology studies, and development studies inform my investigation of the growth of formal risk transfer markets and the changing forms of accumulation, knowledge, and vulnerability that accompany them.
+The intersections of political ecology, science and technology studies, and development studies inform my investigation of the growth of formal risk transfer markets and the changing forms of vulnerability, knowledge, and financial flows that accompany them.

 I find a variety of qualitative and quantitative methods indispensable, including interviews, surveys, focus groups, and institutional ethnography.
 I am interested in working with students on topics at the intersection of finance, environmental risk, and development.

 B.A.
 Columbia University, 2003; Ph.D.
 UC Berkeley, 2011